The Best Revenge is Success, the Story of the Start of Expivia

-The culture was that of a close knit family.
+The culture was that of a close-knit family.
 Many employees were there since the start and the management team had been together for years by this time.
-This group of individuals were known to me as the closest of any of my family members and we treated each other that way…in those days.
+This group of individuals was known to me as the closest of any of my family members and we treated each other that way…in those days.
 It was truly a great place to work with really great people.

 When the “Great Recession” hit we lost over 60% of all of our business due to financial organizations, who were now under TARP, gutting marketing budgets.
 It was a very difficult time.
-I really thought that we would get though the tough times ahead though because of the tight knit management team we had and all the battles we had fought and won in the past.
-By this time most of us has worked together for going on 15 years and knew each other for much longer.
+I really thought that we would get through the tough times ahead though because of the tight-knit management team we had and all the battles we had fought and won in the past.
+By this time most of us have worked together for going on 15 years and knew each other for much longer.

 In 2010 the company was sold